How To Become A Dermatologist: A Step-by-Step Guide

 How To Become A Dermatologist: Entering The Job Field

 Finding a job after the grueling years of medical school might seem like a breeze.
 But it is surprisingly hard for medical students to enter dermatology.
 Residencies in dermatology are far less common than other medical specialties and are therefore much more competitive.
-In fact, the United States only has around 420 open residencies in dermatology per year.
+In fact, the United States only has aro open residencies in dermatology per year. und 420

 Fortunately, though, obtaining a residency is the hard part.
 Once you've completed your medical degree and residency, there are plenty of opportunities for a career in dermatology.
 The type of career and workplace you find yourself in will largely depend on your chosen subspecialty.
 You might work in another doctor's existing practice, take a position as an attending physician at a local hospital, or open your own independent office.